-The mint family is vast and cross pollination is difficult to control, so many sources suggest that mint will not come true from seed.
+The genus Mentha includes about 24 species and cross pollination is difficult to control, so many sources suggest that mint will not come true from seed.
 Our mint seeds are grown in isolation and bred with care in a greenhouse setting.
-Follow this handy How to Grow Mint for seeds guide and grow some flavour.
+Continue reading below for tips on how to grow mint from seed.

 Season & Zone

 Sow indoors 8-10 weeks before last frost, or direct sow in late spring.
 Seeds should sprout in 10-16 days.
 Bottom heat will speed germination.